IFRS 15 Explained: A Simple 5-Step Guide

 While the five-step model provides a clear framework, applying it in the real world can bring up some tricky situations.
 Many businesses find that IFRS 15 introduces complexities their old processes simply weren't built to handle.
 From deciphering contract terms to overhauling entire systems, the path to compliance has its share of hurdles.
 Let's walk through some of the most common challenges and, more importantly, how you can solve them.

-Challenge: Identifying Performance Obligations
+Challenge: Correctly Identifying Performance Obligations

 One of the first stumbling blocks is figuring out what counts as a distinct performance obligation.
 Is that software license a separate item from the implementation service?
 What about the year of customer support you promised?
 If you bundle goods or services that should be separate, or vice versa, you risk recognizing revenue at the wrong time.